flet-dev/website/blog/2024-05-01-flet-packaging-update.md

 ## Packaging 2.0

-New tooling based `crossenv`.

-Pre-built modules with catalog and transparent mechanism of package requests.

-Virtual pip index with fallback to PyPI.
+In the next iteration of Flet's packaging implementation, we are going to move away from Kivy and replace it with [Mobile Forge](https://github.com/flet-dev/mobile-forge).
+Mobile Forge has been created by Beeware team based and their experience with Briefcase and Chaquopy.
+Mobile Forge is a clean-room implementation of a packaging tool for binary Python packages which is relies on [crossenv](https://github.com/benfogle/crossenv).

+The main promise of Mobile Forge with crossenv is that most existing non-pure Python packages will be able to compile for iOS and/or Android by simply adding a recipe with `meta.yaml` file only, without requiring any hacks or patches.

+We are going to use Mobile Forge to pre-build the most popular non-pure Python packages for iOS and Android and host them in our own public repository.
+You will be able to use that tool to build and contribute other packages, non present in our repository.

+We've created a new ["Packages" category in Flet discussions](https://github.com/flet-dev/flet/discussions/categories/packages) where you can post, vote and discuss requests for non-pure (native) Python packages that work with Flet (check [rules](https://github.com/flet-dev/flet/discussions/3139) before posting there).
+Flet's goal is to provide the most comprehensive catalog of pre-built Python packages and make the process of adding new packages as friendly and transparent as possible.

+The new version of `flet build` will be using a custom-made virtual pip index that will be offering pip mobile packages first with fallback to PyPI for all other packages.

-New packaging will be available in a few weeks.
-While we are implementing it please go to packages and request the package you need the most.
+The new packaging will be available in a few weeks.
+While we are working we encourage you to visit [Packages](https://github.com/flet-dev/flet/discussions/categories/packages) and see if the package you need is there.
+Submitting a request or voting for existing package will help us to prioritize package "recipes".

-TBD

-## PyCon

-Flet team is going to [PyCon US 2024](https://us.pycon.org/2024/) happening on May 15 - May 23, 2024 in Pittsburgh, Pennsylvania.

-TBD
+Thank you!